Morkahja/roar/README.md

-# ROAR Addon — Readme
+# ROARR Addon — Readme

-ROAR is a lightweight Turtle WoW addon that plays a random battle-themed emote whenever you press a specific action-bar button.
+ROARR is a lightweight Turtle WoW addon that plays a random battle-themed emote whenever you press a specific action-bar button.
 It is fully configurable: slot, chance, cooldown, and enable/disable state.

 ## Features